prithivika2007/FarmFuture/README.md

 Then open **http://localhost:8000** in your browser.

-(Opening `index.html` directly by double-clicking also works in most browsers, since everything is plain HTML/CSS/JS with no imports that require a server — but if a page looks unstyled or scripts don't run, use the server method above.)
+(Opening `index.html` directly by double-clicking also works in most browsers — but if a page looks unstyled or scripts don't run, use the server method above, or VS Code's Live Server extension.)

+## Live demo

+Deployed via GitHub Pages: **[add your GitHub Pages URL here once live]**

 ## What's built so far